-Though they have lived in Myanmar for generations, the Myanmar Government insists that all Rohingyas are illegal immigrants from Bangladesh.
-It refuses to recognize them as citizens, effectively rendering the majority of them stateless.
+Though they have lived in Myanmar for generations, the Myanmar government insists that all Rohingyas are illegal immigrants from Bangladesh.
+It refuses to recognise them as citizens, effectively rendering the majority of them stateless.

 As a result of systematic discrimination, they live in deplorable conditions.
 Essentially segregated from the rest of the population, they cannot freely move, and have limited access to health care, schools or jobs.

 Rohingya refugees who fled from ongoing military operations in Myanmar's Rakhine state at a refugee camp in Bangladesh © Getty Images